youssefbenlemlih/flappy-ball/README.md

 # FlappyBird

-A browser implementation of the famous game flappy burd.
+A browser implementation of the famous game flappy bird.

 ## Preview